Estimated reading time: 5 minutes

 Understanding the Journal Entry 1:

 Commission Received being income is a nominal account.
-Nominal Account’s golden rule of accounting is to debit all expenses and losses and credit all incomes and gains.
+Nominal Account’s golden accounting rule is to debit all expenses and losses and credit all incomes and gains.

-There is a need to recognize the receivable if there is a credit period for payment.
-So, debit the accounts receivable because the Real account’s golden rule of accounting is debit what comes in, and credit what goes out
+Recognizing the receivable, if there is a credit period for payment, is necessary.
+So, debit the accounts receivable because the Real account’s golden accounting rule is debit what comes in and credit what goes out.

 JE 2 – Recording the payment